Frustrated with Jet Card Options? Fractional Offers a Solution

 At the end of the day, a jet card is an on-demand rental service.
 Most people would agree that owning an asset is more financially advantageous than leasing.
 With a PlaneSense® fractional share, you own an asset, which may even qualify for tax deductions when using for business.
 With a jet card, your aircraft of choice may not necessarily be available when it’s time to fly, but with a PlaneSense® share, you own a portion of a Pilatus PC-12 or PC-24 jet, aircraft carefully chosen for cabin size, operational efficiencies, performance, comfort, and cargo space, and access to more airports.
 You’ll have guaranteed access for every reservation.

 Not everyone realizes what they are getting into when signing up for a jet card.
 There are hidden fees, key differences, and stricter rules when compared to fractional aircraft ownership.
 Some jet cards require the cardholder to be on every flight, some do not allow pets, some have restrictions on the airports you can access.
 Pilots and aircraft maintenance might be outsourced, potentially affecting the quality of training and service.
 The bottom line: ask a lot of questions and consider all your options.

-For 25 years, PlaneSense has worked diligently to provide all the benefits of private jet ownership for a fraction of the cost.
+For more than 25 years, PlaneSense has worked diligently to provide all the benefits of private jet ownership for a fraction of the cost.
 Contact us today to learn more about the PlaneSense® difference.